Dr. Thomas Grabowski, who directs the UW Medicine Alzheimer Disease Research Center, discusses latest advances and research in progress.

-And around the country, the National Institutes of Health funds 32 Alzheimer Disease Research Centers, including one at the University of Washington School of Medicine.
-The center, started in 1985, was just awarded $15 million over five years to continue its work.
+Around the country, the National Institutes of Health funds 32 Alzheimer Disease Research Centers, including one at the University of Washington School of Medicine.
+The center, started in 1985, was awarded $15 million in 2020 over five years to continue its work.

 Are you working on any exciting drug trials?